Sejmenov/PassGen/README.md

 # PassGen
-a password generator in python
+a simple password generator in python
+(goal: practice python)